 Pressure injuries are one of the most recurrent medical complications of spinal cord injuries (SCIs).
-According to the 2020 report of the National Spinal Cord Injury Statistical Center, 25.1% of patients with SCI reported pressure injury since discharge from rehabilitation, 72.2% reported pressure injury within one year following SCI, and 61.2% reported pressure injury in the 40 years following SCI [10].
+According to the 2023 report of the National Spinal Cord Injury Statistical Center, 25.2% of patients with SCI reported pressure injury in the first year since discharge from rehabilitation, 30% reported pressure injury in the 20 years following SCI, and 36% reported pressure injury in the 40 years following SCI [10].